Chaudhry M. Khurshid Zaman: Social and charitable work

 Zaman is the founder of "No Doctor, No Medicine," a public health initiative serving urban and rural areas of Pakistan.
 The program champions preventive healthcare, nutritional education, and fitness awareness, particularly among low-income and underserved communities.

 In addition, it empowers youth through traditional sports like wrestling and martial arts—encouraging physical wellness, discipline, and community participation.
 Through camps, clinics, and educational outreach, the initiative fosters a culture of self-reliance and health literacy.

 Philosophical engagement and thought leadership

-Known as a "philosopher-politician," Zaman approaches politics with an Islamic philosophical lens, drawing from the wisdom of Imam Al-Ghazali, Allama Iqbal, and Maulana Rumi,.
+Known as a "philosopher-politician," Zaman approaches politics with an Islamic philosophical lens, drawing from the wisdom of Imam Al-Ghazali, Allama Iqbal, and Maulana Rumi.

 He regularly mentors youth and delivers lectures on ethical governance, Islamic values in political life, and the moral challenges facing contemporary societies.
 His work bridges classical philosophy and modern policy challenges.

 Business and agricultural work

-Beyond politics, Zaman is an experienced businessman and agriculturist.
+Beyond politics, Zaman is an agriculturist.
 He is actively involved in corporate farming, promoting innovation in agricultural practices.
 Through training programs and knowledge transfer, he educates farmers on how to apply modern technology, data-driven methods, and crop diversification to significantly increase income beyond traditional crop yields.

 His model supports sustainable agriculture, environmental stewardship, and economic empowerment in rural communities.
 His efforts aim to revolutionize farming in Pakistan—turning it from subsistence to enterprise.